Bigproblems55/ProfileREADME/README.md

 - 1. What's an example of an issue I have had in working with another team member?
 How have I addressed it?

 I have not experienced much confrontation because I have always been open to new ideas or thoughts on projects different than mine, but one time I did received feedback from a team member who wanted different styling done within the project than I had already.
 They said they had originally used a WYSIWYG editor to create the HTML and CSS for the project to create a typical look and styling through the app, so my styling I had already done did not match what they had already intended for the project.
 I did not want their stylings to go to waste so I quickly copied the CSS over into the project and remade all the elements to fit what they had intended in the first place.
 After seeing what they wanted I saw my development module fit much better with all the other components and pages already within the project.
-This was important since what I originally had made me standout from everyone because the styling did not look neutral with everyone elses modules.
+This was important because my original made me stickout from everyone so the styling did not look neutral with everyone elses modules they had made in the Scribble Stadium Organization.

 - 2. What are some benefits and challenges to working with the different personalities and work styles on my team?

 I think it is great to see views or opinions different than mine when it comes to working on a project.
-I am new to the professional MERN stack dev. field so I think learning from others who have had more experience than me is important.
-I am interested in collaborating with everyone else who have different personalities or cultural views than I have.
-I believe I could benefit by seeing the differences of coding styles I have to them so I could acquire a productive, programmatic way to produce and test the most efficient software while developing.
-When I look at technology and why it is technology has evolved into what it is now from the beginning, I think the most important aspect to molding greater software products is the ability to learn from other examples or styles of code that make development most important.
+I am new to the professional fullstack development community; so learning from others who have had more experience than me is important.
+I am interested in collaborating with others for the future.
+I want to benefit from differences of coding styles to acquire a productive, programmatic, stable system to produce and test the most efficient software available.
+Technlogies greatest aspect to evolution is to mold greater software products as an ability to learn, enhance, or replicate other coding examples which hold an efficent development environment.

 <h3>Receiving Feedback </h3>

 - 1. How do your teammates tend to describe you?
 What's the most difficult piece of feedback you've ever received?

 Teammates tend to describe me as diligent, productive, and receptive to change.
 I think the need for change in technology should always be ongoing so the most difficult pieces of feedback to receive is feedback on code where no changes are expected.
 I have always been accustomed to search for changes even after MVP has been made.
+This always furthered my understanding to the material while conducting my own playground of the MVP assignment.

 - 2. How have you incorporated that feedback into your personal development?